How to Remove a Virus from a Hard Drive

 • Emails randomly sent from your account

-If you begin to notice any of the above with your computer, you might have an infected hard drive in your hands.
+If you begin to notice any of the above with your computer, you might have an infected hard drive.
 If this is the case, it is important that you shut down your computer instantly and do not turn it back on until you know how to destroy the virus.

 How to Avoid Viruses from Infecting Hard Drive